poppa/resourceful/README.md

 - Support for snippet resources

-- Support for command snippets
+- Support for command resources
+  (e.g. start a Docker container and stuff like that)

 - Ordering/placement of resources